JetBrains/terraform-aws-kubernetes/docs/GUIDES.md

 are not impacted since the instrumented object is a Kubernetes Service.
 This monitoring object is very useful to abstract the remote endpoints and get an aggregated collection of time series data points.

+#### How to scrape the metrics from the pods

+ServiceMonitors are the objects that specify how a Kubernetes service can be monitored.

 The same can be achieved with PodMonitors.
 A PodMonitor specifies how a group of pods can be monitored.
 A change in the monitoring details like port, URI involves restart of the pod.